Are interest and charges stopped on a DPP?

 Changes to your situation while on a DPP

-If you have an emergency or crisis where you need to pay for an unexpected cost, such as a car breakdown, you can request a short-term break of one month.
-Your money advisor can approve this and will let your creditors know.
+Your money advisor can approve this and will let the people you owe know.
 You can request up to two of these in a 12-month period.
 Your payment will not change but your DPP term will be extended to cover the break.

-- Being made unemployed or changing jobs
+- Losing or changing jobs

 - Maternity or paternity leave